scikit-image/scikit-image/doc/source/skips/2-values.rst

 and the future of the library would be referenced against this document.
 (See :ref:`governance`.)

-In July 2018, I published a blog post that broadly outlined what I would want from a roadmap for scikit-image [1]_, but requested comments from the community before it would be finalized.
+In July 2018, I (Juan) published a blog post that broadly outlined what I would want from a roadmap for scikit-image [1]_, but requested comments from the community before it would be finalized.
 I consider that we have collected comments for long enough and can move forward with formal adoption.
 Most comments were positive, so below I'll just summarize the “negative” comments under “rejected ideas”.

 Detailed description
 --------------------